 - The recursive call is considered as one functional call otherwise it will create a loop situation that will create a problem to calculate the Cyclomatic complexity for source program.

-The Cyclomatic complexity is inversely proportional to code readability and easy to understand the code.
+It is inversely proportional to code readability and easy to understand code.
 It means when the Cyclomatic complexity is greater the code is not easy to understand and difficult to read and when the complexity is less the code is easy to read and easy to understand.

 - E represents no. of edges present in the graph, M is McCabe’s complexity and N is nodes count.

-- V(G) is an expression used for defining the number of the independent paths of the graph.
+- V(G) is an expression used for defining the number of independent paths of the graph.

 - The V(G) should be greater than 1.